google/wireit/README.md

 - Hidden/dot files are matched by `*` and `**`.
 - Patterns are case-sensitive (if supported by the filesystem).

+### Cache key

+The following inputs determine the _cache key_ for a script.
+This key is used to determine whether a script can be skipped for [incremental build](#incremental-build), and whether its output can be [restored from cache](#caching).

+- The `command` setting.
+- The `clean` setting.
+- The `output` glob patterns.
+- The SHA256 content hashes of all files matching `files`.
+- The SHA256 content hashes of all files matching `packageLocks` in the current package and all parent directories.
+- The cache key of all transitive dependencies.

 ## Requirements